AndersSJensen96/Docker/kubernetes/README.md

 - pod
     - Abstraction that hold 1-* containers that share storage/volume, network and other information about eachother.
 - deployment
-    - creating a deployment through `kubectl create deployment` or `kubectl apply` sets up pods on available nodes.
+    - creating a deployment through `kubectl create deployment` or `kubectl apply -f <deployment.yaml>` sets up pods on available nodes.
 To remove you can use `kubectl delete deployment`.
-A deployment can be created with previous mentioned `kubectl apply` by also having a deployment.yml file that contains information regarding Kind, selector, labels and for containers image, name, port.
+A deployment can be created with previous mentioned `kubectl apply -f` by also having a deployment.yml file that contains information regarding Kind, selector, labels and for containers image, name, port.
     - kinda like a compose in docker
 - service
     - Normally when creating a pods, it has an internal ip making it possible for communication inside the cluster.
 Outside though is not possible until you make a service.
 A service is an abstraction that uses a selector and labels to know which pods that needs to be exposed to the outside (for external IP you can use metallb addon in microk8s).